peteralcock/Ai-NTQ/README.md

   }
 }
 ```
-And it regular text format...
+And in extended text format...

 ```
 Title: Pair of Antique KPM Figurines